If you’ve ever wondered what the different types of tonewood do for your guitar tone, then read on…

 The combination of spruce and mahogany and spruce is one of the most popular, because it offers a tone that very balanced, but versatile, lending itself very well to most musical styles.

 Though far less common as a tonewood, Maple nonetheless features on some of the most popular acoustic guitars ever made (the Gibson J-200, for example).
-One of the hardest and most dense tonewood varieties, maple is famed for its bright tone, and great projection, with excellent note definition.
+One of the hardest and most dense tonewood varieties, maple produces a bright sounding tone alongside great projection and excellent note definition.

 All maple acoustic guitars, and maple tops are not common, but maple back and sides are more so, often adding greater power and mid-range to a more typical top material.